eger-geger/Selenium.HtmlElements.Net/README.md

     }
 }

-/* initilize WebDriver */
 IWebDriver webDriver = new FirefoxDriver();

-/* create default factory */
 IPageObjectFactory pageFactory = new PageObjectFactory();

-/* create page instance */
 NugetPackageListPage page = pageFactory.Create<NugetPackageListPage>(webDriver);

 ```

-Instance of _PageObjectFactory_ class is used to create and initialize page instance being a hierarchy root.
+_PageObjectFactory_ is creating and initializing page objects.
 It is one of the core library components since it creates and recursively initializes all page objects in a given hierarchy.
 Page factory can initialize fields and properties which type is derived from _IWebElement_ or _IList<IWebElement>_.
 It can create (and initilize) page object of any type using default or custom constructor.
 It also provides few extension points.

 Default page factory implementation wraps raw web elements located in browser into proxy loading elements on demand and hanling _StaleElementReferenceExcetion_ by reloading the underlying element.
-It is possible to change how proxy is being created (by implementing IProxyFactory interface), how elements are being loaded (by implementing ILoaderFactory interface).
-Also you can change the way how new page objects are being instantiated (by overriding _CreatePageObjectInstance_ default factory method) and how page object members are being initialized (by overriding _CreateMemberInstance_ default factory method).
+It is possible to change how proxy is being created by implementing _IProxyFactory_ interface and how elements are loaded by implementing _ILoaderFactory_ interface.
+Also you can change the way how new page objects are being instantiated by overriding _CreatePageObjectInstance_ default factory method and how page object members are being initialized by overriding _CreateMemberInstance_ default factory method.

 Please refer to API reference for more details.

 ## Standart HTML elements ##

-In addition to creatign your custom page objects you can use set predefined componenets which models commonly used DOM elements.
+In addition to creatign your custom page objects you can use set predefined components which models commonly used DOM elements.
 Following components can be found in _HtmlElements.Elements_ namespace:

 * HtmlElement
 * HtmlLink